Biton6The9Gever/Diabetes-prediction-using-machine-learning/README.md

 - The code was developed using **Google Colab** for ease of use and accessibility.
 - The dataset used was from the **BRFSS 2015 health indicators** dataset (available on Kaggle).
 - The accuracy could likely be improved with better data preprocessing, feature engineering, and class balancing.

+## 📁 TabNet and NN model provided
+- Training_history.zip contains 216 model runs (see last cell in aiproject) you can load each model I loaded the best one
+- TabNet_model.zip contains the TabNet model you need to unzip it
+- The random forest model file is too big so just run it and it will be created

 ## 📂​ Already trained model that i used is provided
 - training_history.zip